 If necessary, extend the timeline – but be careful.
 Just as a six-year car loan has smaller payments than a five-year loan, a six-year event horizon will spread your capital expenses over a longer period.
 That said, be sure to consider how vibrant your industry vertical may be.
 If the projects you’ve earmarked for replatforming have been in place for a decade or more, you might be safe extending the payback period.
 But if you’re in an industry that frequently changes, six years can feel like an eternity!

 Now you’re ready to start building the business case for your next technology project.

-Already downloaded the template?
-Watch this video to learn how to best use the template.
+Already downloaded the ROI Calculator Excel template?
+Watch this video to learn how to best use the return on investment template.